ankit123618/PortfolioCMS/README.md

 # Portfolio CMS

 # V2.0

+- shift tech from php to golang

+# About
-A simple Go portfolio CMS with:
+A simple portfolio template with CMS:
 - public homepage rendering from JSON schema stored in MySQL
 - an admin visual editor for the home page
 - image uploads stored in `uploads/`